Danielhutagalung/Geological_Mapping/README.md

 # Geological_Mapping
 ==
-Geological mapping using Random Forest
+Geological mapping using Random Forest and CNN
 --
 *Data*